Weyl Spreading Sequence Optimizing CDMA: Introduction

 As a wireless communication system, we focus on a code division multiple access (CDMA) system \cite{dscdma}, in particular, an asynchronous CDMA system.
 It is one of the multiple access systems with which many people can communicate each other at the same time \cite{multiple}.
 In CDMA systems, spreading sequences are utilized as codes to multiplex.
 Each user is assigned a different code and uses it to modulate and demodulate his signal.

-In CDMA systems, many methods have been proposed to increase SNR.
-The one of such methods is based on the blind multiuser detection \cite{mmse}.
-On the other hand, improving the receiver \cite{ica_cdma} with the application of digital implementation of ICA \cite{ica} and Maximum Likelihood (ML) estimation \cite{ml} are also efficient.
-However, in particularly, ML estimation method needs a large amount of calculations.
-On the contrary, to increase SNR, the representative approach is to improve spreading sequences.
-The current spreading sequence of 3G CDMA systems is the Gold code \cite{gold}.
-It is known that the Gold code is optimal in all the binary spreading sequences as well as the Kasami sequence \cite{kasami}.
-To explore a better sequence, in \cite{chaos_cdma} and \cite{chaos_mod}, the use of chaotic spreading sequences has been proposed.
+In CDMA systems, many methods have been proposed to increase SINR.
+One such method is based on the blind multi-user detection \cite{mmse}.
+On the other hand, improving the receiver \cite{ica_cdma} with the application of digital implementation of ICA \cite{ica} and Maximum Likelihood (ML) estimation \cite{ml} is also efficient.
+However, in particular, ML estimation method needs a large amount of computation.

+In general, the value of SINR depends on the spreading sequences.
+In synchronous CDMA systems, it is known that the Welch bound equality (WBE) sequences realize the maximal capacity \cite{sync}.
+The Welch bound represents the lower bound of the maximum value of cross-correlation \cite{welch}.
+When the time delays are given and fixed, the way to find the optimal spreading sequence has been suggested \cite{chipsync}.
+However, in general asynchronous CDMA systems, the optimal spreading sequences have not been found, and asynchronous CDMA systems have been investigated \cite{fundamental}.

+In uplink of W-CDMA systems, the current spreading sequence is the Gold code \cite{gold}.
+It is known \cite{prop} that the Gold code is optimal in all the binary spreading sequences as well as the Kasami sequence \cite{kasami} in a sense of the maximum value among all periodic autocorrelation and periodic cross-correlation.
+To explore a better sequence for asynchronous CDMA systems, in \cite{chaos_cdma} and \cite{chaos_mod}, the use of chaotic spreading sequences has been proposed.
 These chaotic spreading sequences are multivalued sequences, not binary ones, and are obtained from chaotic maps.
 Examples of such spreading sequences have been given in \cite{logistic}-\cite{mazzini}.
-However, the spreading sequences whose SNR is maximum in all the spreading sequences are not yet obtained.
 In \cite{limit}, the approach to obtain the capacity of spreading sequences has been proposed.
-However, the sequence achieving maximal capacity has not been suggested.

-To achieve the maximal capacity, we have to derive the practical spreading sequences whose interference noise is minimal.
-In general, crosscorrelation is treated as a basic component of interference noise, and autocorrelation is related to synchronization at the receiver side and the fading noise.
-Thus, it is desirable that the first peak of crosscorrelation and the second peak in autocorrelation should be kept low.
-However, Sarwate \cite{sarwate} has shown that there is an avoidable limitation trade-off as a relation between lowering crosscorrelation's peak and autocorrelation's second peak.
-From this result, it is impossible that both of the peaks of crosscorrelation and autocorrelation are zero.
-Welch \cite{welch} shows that the maximum value of crosscorrelation has a universal lower bound.
-From this result, it is impossible that the maximum value of crosscorrelation is zero in some situations.
-Therefore, it is not straightforward to derive practical spreading sequences whose SNR is high.